rutura/learnqt/_posts/2026-03-10-ai-video-pipeline.md

 <img src="/assets/img/blog/ai-video-pipeline/02-second-stage-audio-generation.png" alt="VideoStudio Stage 2: Audio generation and review screen showing accepted audio sections with waveforms" style="max-width: 100%; height: auto; width: 700px;">

 For each section I press play, listen, and decide: accept or regenerate.
 If a section sounds off (wrong emphasis, odd pacing, a word mangled), I regenerate it, sometimes with a different voice profile to see if another variant handles it better.
-And here's the part I want to highlight: if I'm not happy with any generated clip at all, I can record that section myself and drop the file into the project.
+And here's the part I want to highlight: if I'm not happy with the generated audio, I can opt to record it myself and drop the files into the project.
 The tool uses it exactly like a generated file.
 The pipeline doesn't care where the audio came from.
 That flexibility matters.

 When all sections are accepted, the counter in the top right reads 17 / 17 and the "Next: Export" button lights up.